Geneva's push for Internet governance

-Former Swiss Federal Councillor Doris Leuthard appeared by video to summarize her input in the report, and in particular what recommendations she would make for stakeholders, including but not only governments, “to help Geneva realize its potential for Internet governance.”
+Former Swiss Federal Councillor Doris Leuthard appeared by video to summarize her input in the report, and in particular, what recommendations she would make for stakeholders, including but not only governments, “to help Geneva realize its potential for Internet governance.”

-Faster though might be difficult in a rather tense situation when geopolitics are changing.
+Faster, though, might be difficult in a rather tense situation when geopolitics are changing.
 As the report notes, “The role of ITU has not been without contention with regards to Internet governance.
-Throughout the years, some members states have pushed the ITU to have a stronger role in governance issues (…) while other countries have pushed for more of Internet governance to move to a multilateral venue. (…) A further group of countries, including the US, have sought to maintain the status quo, so far successfully.”
-This is all very diplomatically written, but to make it simple: China, Russia and a few other countries are suspected of trying to exert control over “their” Internet, while the US thinks things are fine as they are.
+Throughout the years, some member states have pushed the ITU to have a stronger role in governance issues (…) while other countries have pushed for more of Internet governance to move to a multilateral venue. (…) A further group of countries, including the US, have sought to maintain the status quo, so far successfully.”
+This is all very diplomatically written, but to make it simple: China, Russia, and a few other countries are suspected of trying to exert control over “their” Internet, while the US thinks things are fine as they are.
 Not surprisingly, as keen observers of the struggle point out, for the net has been under American control since its creation and the US would like it to stay this way—a position that is now questioned by a newly assertive Europe.

 Another “gap” in Digital Geneva is the lack of a strong Big Tech presence.
 With the exception of Microsoft, whose Geneva Digital Convention about cybersecurity seems to be losing steam, Internet companies who “play a key role in many aspects of governance” aren’t here.
 And neither are many of the “civil society organizations specialized on Internet issues.”
 As the report states itself, this is “a noteworthy gap with respect to digital rights, where a number of organizations based elsewhere play a significant role in promoting digital rights and highlighting lapses.”

-Also, the growing importance of other Internet governance hubs such as the Paris Call and the Christchurch Call, and the EU’s leading role in data and AI might move the center of gravity away from Geneva.
-Add the fact that 2019 saw “techlash” rise to new peak levels and people demanding urgent measures against Big Tech’s dark side—think fake news, deep fakes, electoral fraud, conspiracy theories, micro targeting, protest movements, Internet censorship, fiscal shenanigans and monopolistic behavior—and it becomes clear that governance issues, while essential, might be relegated to the backburner.
+Also, the growing importance of other Internet governance hubs, such as the Paris Call and the Christchurch Call, and the EU’s leading role in data and AI might move the center of gravity away from Geneva.
+Add the fact that 2019 saw “techlash” rise to new peak levels and people demanding urgent measures against Big Tech’s dark side—think fake news, deep fakes, electoral fraud, conspiracy theories, micro-targeting, protest movements, Internet censorship, fiscal shenanigans, and monopolistic behavior—and it becomes clear that governance issues, while essential, might be relegated to the back burner.

-The looming threat of a “splinternet”, the decoupling of China’s Internet from the rest of the word, with unfathomable consequences, could render even more remote Digital Geneva’s ability to play a significant role in spite of the Geneva “fundamentals” rightly lauded in the report.
-Put differently, Geneva’s place as the “right spot” doesn’t seem clear cut.
+The looming threat of a “splinternet,” the decoupling of China’s Internet from the rest of the word, with unfathomable consequences, could render even more remote Digital Geneva’s ability to play a significant role in spite of the Geneva “fundamentals” rightly lauded in the report.
+Put differently, Geneva’s place as the “right spot” doesn’t seem clear-cut.

 Yet.
-That may change with the further digitalization of traditional policy fields such as e-health and intellectual property rights, or with the emergence of new areas—digital finance for instance—where International Geneva has positioned itself early.
+That may change with the further digitalization of traditional policy fields such as e-health and intellectual property rights, or with the emergence of new areas—digital finance, for instance—where International Geneva has positioned itself early.